What do you get when you ignore your garden for a few days?

 As you can see in the photo, we enjoyed this as a one-dish meal, but you can add bread and a fruit salad to stretch the servings—leftovers warm up beautifully.
 As you can imagine, the stuffing ingredients are easy to customize, include the flavors you like best and enjoy!

-- 1 large 12-14″ zucchini — cut in half lengthwise, seeds and center scooped out to leave 1/4 inch thickness
+- 1 large 12-inch zucchini ((or 4 smaller squash) cut in half lengthwise, seeds and center scooped out to leave 1/4 inch thickness)

 - 1/2 teaspoon dried oregano

-- 1/2 cup kalamata olives — pitted and halved
+- 1/2 cup pitted kalamata olives (cut in half)

-- 1/2 cup Parmesan cheese — grated, + more to sprinkle on top
+- 1/2 cup grated Parmesan cheese (plus more to sprinkle on top)

 - Brown the sausage in a skillet with the red pepper flakes, breaking up the sausage into small crumbles as it browns.
 Once done, drain on paper towels and set aside.